 Here I want to look at the global expansion of the Internet since then.

-The chart below shows the share and number of people that are using the Internet, which in these statistics refers to all those who have used the Internet in the last 3 months.1
+This chart shows the share and number of people that are using the Internet, which in these statistics refers to all those who have used the Internet in the last 3 months.1

 The chart starts in 1990, still one year before Berners-Lee released the first web browser and before the very first website was online (the site of CERN, which is still online).
 At that time very few computers around the world were connected to a network; estimates for 1990 suggest that only half of a percent of the world population were online.